hardaker/draft-hardaker-dnsop-intentionally-temporarily-insecure/draft-hardaker-dnsop-intentionally-temporarily-insecure.md

 proper procedure  defined in Section 4.1.4 of {{RFC6781}}.
 These are the functional steps required by this alternate transition mechanism:

+1. Optional: lower the TTLs of the DS record if possible and the zone's SOA negative cache time

+2. Remove all DS records from the parent zone

+3. Wait 2 times the maximum TTL length for the DS record to expire

+4. Remove the old keys from the zone

+5. Add new key(s) with the new algorithm(s) to the zone and publish the zone

+6. Wait 2 times the zone SOA's published negative cache time

+7. Add the new DS record(s) to the parent zone

+8. If the TTLs were modified in optional step 0, change them back to their preferred values.

+# Operational considerations

+The process of replacing a DNSKEY with an older algorithm, such as RSAMD5 or RSASHA1 with a more modern one such as RSASHA512 or ECDSAP256SHA256 can be a daunting task if the zone's current tooling doesn't provide an easy-to-use solution.
+This is the case for zone owners that potentially use command line tools that are integrated into their zone production environment.

+This document describes an alternative approach to rolling DNSKEY algorithms that may be significantly less prone to operational mistakes.
+However, understanding of the security considerations of using this approach is paramount.

+# Security considerations

+DNSSEC provides an data integrity protection for DNS data.
+This document specifically calls out a reason why a zone owner may desire to deliberately turn off DNSSEC while changing the zone's DNSKEY's cryptographic algorithms.
+Thus, this is deliberately turning off security which is potentially harmful if an attacker knows when this will occur and can use that time window to launch DNS modification attacks (for example, cache poisoning attacks) against validating resolvers or other validating DNS infrastructure.

+Most importantly, this will deliberately break certain types of DNS records that must be validatable for them to be effective.
+This includes for example, but not limited to, all DS records for child zones, DANE {{RFC6698}}{{RFC7671}}{{RFC7672}}, PGP keys {{RFC7929}}, and SSHFP{{RFC4255}}.
+Zone owners must carefully consider which records within their zone depend on DNSSEC being available before using the procedure outlined in this document.

+Given all of this, it leaves the question of: "why would a zone owner want to deliberately turn off security temporarily then?", to which there is one principal answer.
+Simply put, if the the complexity of doing it the correct way is difficult with existing tooling then the chances of performing the more complex procedure and introducing an error, likely making the entire zone unavailable during that time period, may be significantly higher than the chances of the zone being attacked during the transition period of the simpler approach where zone availability is less likely to be impacted.
+Simply put, an invalid zone created by a botched algorithm roll is potentially worse than an unsigned but still available zone.

 --- back

 # Acknowledgments